ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-?W lien I lfredatnonff the Choctaw
-Uuiana, I told a consultation with .one
-of their respectable ehieft respecting
 (ind among other things ho informed
 me at their first start they fell into a
 mistake?they only sent their boys to